nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the SectresBook.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
-* `delete Betsy` deletes the entry belonging to Betsy in the SectresBook
+* `delete Betsy` deletes the entry belonging to Betsy in the SectresBook.
 * `delete Lynette` does not perform any operation, if Lynette does not exist in the SectresBook.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**